OthersideAI/self-operating-computer/README.md

 For any input on improving this project, feel free to reach out to [Josh](https://twitter.com/josh_bickett) on Twitter.

+### Join Our Discord Community

+For real-time discussions and community support, join our Discord server.
+- If you're already a member, join the discussion in our specific [Text Channel](https://discord.com/channels/877638638001877052/1181241785834541157).
+- If you're new, first [join our Discord Server](https://discord.gg/YqaKtyBEzM) and then navigate to the desired text channel.

 ### Follow HyperWriteAI for More Updates

 Stay updated with the latest developments: